The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Methods

 After the readout components were cold, the external shield was removed and a set of Helmholtz coils were installed around the DR. These coils are controlled by a constant current source and provide constant DC fields perpendicular to the plane of the UMM, and thus the SQUIDs, as shown in Fig.~\ref{fig:DRconfig}.

 For each data taking run, we first applied a field of 1.6\,G for about a minute to settle the resonators, a technique found in \cite{vavagiakis20} to produce more consistent results for this system.
 The field was then switched to -0.26\,G without ramping to that value, data were taken, and the field was switched to the next value.
 For each configuration tested, data were taken at ten evenly spaced intervals from -0.26\,G to 0.26\,G. The current supply only supplies positive current, so we flipped the polarity of the connector to swap the field polarity.
+These field values are comparable to the $\sim$0.5 G strength of Earth's magnetic field expected on the telescope, especially given that the field will be modulated by the scanning frequency of the telescope.

 In order to remove background magnetic fields and a discontinuity in measured phase shift of resonators between the positive and negative setups, we measured the phase shift at zero applied field in each configuration and subtracted it from subsequent measurements.